SamanthaLLee/CS520/README.md

 ## Project 4

 We built four neural networks to mimic the original agent from project 1 and the logical inference agent from project 2.
-For each project, we developed, trained, and, tested a model with full dense layers and a convolutional neural network.
+For each project, we developed, trained, and, tested Keras models with full dense layers and convolutional neural networks.